Labor Practices(Labor Standards, Labor Environment and Related Matters): Initiatives

 (3) Respect for Human Rights

-Employees dispatched to MC affiliate companies also receive human rights training (including topics such as prevention of forced labor and child labor, etc.).
+Employees dispatched to MC affiliate companies also receive human rights training (including on topics such as prevention of forced labor and child labor, etc.).